-The arrangements are calculated (can be by software such as R) such that after all the screens are asked, the answers give a robust indication of how the items are scaled from best to worst.
+The arrangement of the screens (the "design") is calculated (can be done by software such as R) such that after all the screens are asked, the answers give a robust indication of how the items are scaled from best to worst.

-The key point with standard MaxDiff is that the arrangements on screen are pre set and do not adapt to the responses given in interview.
-In addition, the number of selectable options on screen is a constant.
+The key point with standard MaxDiff is that the arrangement of the screens are pre-set and do not adapt to the responses given during the interview.
+In addition, the number of selectable options on each screen is constant.

-So the key point is the routing in the file notes the 'Least' items and removes them from consideration in later rounds, 'adapting' to given responses.
+So the key point is the routing in the example file takes account of the 'Least' items and removes them from consideration in later rounds, 'adapting' to given responses.
 Below is a simple diagram to show this more clearly:

 In this example we have 20 items and we start with showing 5 per screen in the first round.
-Then we discard the four selected least in each round until the last round where we scale the last 4 winners.
+Then we discard the four selected least in each round, until the last round where we rank the last 4 winners.

 The advantages of adaptive MaxDiff are that greater discrimination between items of importance is achieved.
 The disadvantages?
 Well, it could be argued that, since your initial answers create the upcoming arrangements, you do not have as much opportunity to change your mind about items you have rated least important in previous rounds.

-This article explores Adaptive MaxDiff in great depth.
+This article explores Adaptive MaxDiff in greater depth.

-The example file has the structure as shown to the left of the screenshot below.
-The clever programming has been put together by our developer making use of the relatively new routing action: Run an Askia Script.
+The example QEX has the structure as shown to the left of the screenshot below.
+Clever programming has been put together by one of the support team, making use of the relatively new routing action: Run an Askia Script.

 If you have less than 20 items e.g. 18, then some of the arrangements in the rounds of screens will have less than the expected number of items to account for this.